netease-youdao/BCEmbedding/README.md

 - Our ***bce-reranker-base_v1*** outperforms other opensource reranker models.
 - ***12 datastes*** of "Reranking" in ***`["en", "zh", "en-zh", "zh-en"]` setting***.
-- More evaluation details should be checked [Reranker Models Evaluations](./Docs/EvaluationSummary/reranker_eval_summary.md).
+- More evaluation details should be checked in [Reranker Models Evaluations](./Docs/EvaluationSummary/reranker_eval_summary.md).

 ### RAG Evaluations in LlamaIndex